Richard of Shrewsbury, Duke of York: Heir presumptive

-His father died on 9 April 1483.
-Thus his brother Edward, Prince of Wales, became King of England and was acclaimed as such, and Richard his Heir Presumptive.
-This was not to last.
+Richard's father, King Edward IV, died on 9 April 1483.
+Thus Richard's elder brother Edward, Prince of Wales, became King of England and was acclaimed as such, and Richard his heir presumptive.
+Fearing for her family's safety, the Queen Dowager arrived with her family to Westminster Abbey seeking sanctuary in April 1483.
+Her eldest son was taken by his regent, Richard, Duke of Gloucester, to the Tower of London, allegedly to prepare for his coronation.

+On 19 May 1483, Edward V was lodged in the Tower.
+In June 1483, the Duke of Gloucester requested that Richard join his brother in the Tower and Queen Elizabeth was forced to hand over the young boy.
+Richard entered the Tower on 16 June.

 A priest, now generally believed to have been Robert Stillington, the Bishop of Bath and Wells, testified that Edward IV had agreed to marry Lady Eleanor Talbot in 1461.
-Lady Eleanor was still alive when Edward married Elizabeth Woodville in 1464.
-The Regency Council under the late King's brother Richard, Duke of Gloucester, concluded that this was a case of bigamy, invalidating the second marriage and the legitimacy of all children of Edward IV by this marriage.
-Under Gloucester's influence, both Edward and Richard were declared illegitimate and removed from the line of succession on 25 June 1483.
+Lady Eleanor was still alive when Edward married Elizabeth Woodville in 1464 and the Regency Council under the late King's brother Richard, Duke of Gloucester, concluded that this was a case of bigamy.
+This invalidated the second marriage to Elizabeth Woodville and the legitimacy of all children of their union.
+Titulus Regius declared both Edward and Richard as illegitimate and removed from the line of succession on 25 June 1483.
 The Duke of Gloucester, as the only surviving brother of Edward IV, became King Richard III.

 Possible fate

 The Duke of York was sent to the Tower of London, then a royal residence, by King Richard III in mid-1483, where he was held with his brother.
-They were sometimes seen in the garden of the Tower, but there are no known sightings of them after the summer of 1483.
-What happened to the two of them—the Princes in the Tower—after their disappearance remains unknown.
-Tudor History was quick to blame his uncle, Richard.
+They were sometimes seen in the garden of the Tower, but the princes disappeared from sight after the summer of 1483, and their ultimate fates remain unknown.
+In 1486, Richard's eldest sister Elizabeth married Henry VII, thereby uniting the Houses of York and Lancaster.

+Murder

+By autumn 1483 it was widely-believed that the princes had been murdered.
+Tudor History was quick to blame their uncle Richard.
+Richard III has remained a key suspect, though other culprits including Henry Stafford, 2nd Duke of Buckingham, and Henry VII have been suggested.
 Thomas More wrote that the princes were smothered to death with their pillows, and his account forms the basis of William Shakespeare's play Richard III, in which Tyrrell suborns Forrest and Dighton to murder the princes on Richard's orders.
+Historian D. E. Rhodes stated that the boys were both murdered, probably in August.
+Alison Weir states that archaeological evidence indicates that the boys died in September.
 Subsequent re-evaluations of Richard III have questioned his guilt, beginning with William Cornwallis early in the 17th century.